shravani-09/angular_shipment_tracking_app/README.md

 # 📦 Shipment Tracking App (Angular)

 A clean, modular **Shipment Tracking Application** built using **Angular**, **TypeScript**, and **SCSS**.
-This project was developed as part of a coding assessment and demonstrates clean architecture, reusable components, responsive UI, and good coding practices.
+This project was developed as part of a coding assessment and demonstrates architecture, reusable components, responsive UI, and coding practices.

 ---